poojagithub2407/User-Management-System/README.md

 - Bootstrap
 - JSON Fake Server

+## Running the Project

+### Angular Project

+To run the Angular project, navigate to the root directory of your project in the terminal and execute the following command:

+-- ng serve --open

+This command will compile your Angular application and start a development server.
+The `--open` flag opens the application automatically in your default web browser.

+### JSON Fake Server

+To run the JSON Fake Server, follow these steps:

+1. Install JSON Server globally if you haven't already installed it:

+ - npm install -g json-server

+2. Create a JSON file containing dummy data for your API.
+Let's say the file is named `db.json`.

+3. Start the JSON Fake Server by running the following command in the terminal:

+- json-server --watch data.json

+This command starts the JSON Fake Server and watches the `db.json` file for changes.
+It serves the JSON data over HTTP as a RESTful API.

+Ensure that your Angular application is configured to make HTTP requests to the correct endpoint served by the JSON Fake Server.

 ## Conclusion

 The User Management System provides a comprehensive solution for managing user information effectively.
 It offers a user-friendly interface with validation, data passing, and basic styling features.
 The system can be extended and customized according to specific project requirements.